testing-library/testing-library-docs/docs/using-fake-timers.md

 sidebar_label: Using Fake Timers
 ---

-Using real timers in your tests is problematic since they depend on real time lapse.
-When you depend on real time, your tests can be unpredictable, slow, flaky.
-This will will also prevent you from making any assumptions about timestamps within your tests.
+In some cases, when your code uses timers (`setTimeout`, `setInterval`, `clearTimeout`, `clearInterval`), your tests may become unpredictable, slow and flaky.

-To solve these problems, most testing frameworks offer the option to use fake timers in your tests so you won't need to rely on real times.
+To solve these problems, or if you need to rely on specific timestamps in your tests, most testing frameworks offer the option to replace the real timers in your tests with fake ones.
+This should be used sporadically and not on a regular basis since using it contains some overhead.

 When using fake timers in your tests, all of the code inside your test uses fake timers.